If you’re looking for one of the great Peak District routes, then the Kinder Scout walk from Edale has to be up there

 Facilities on the walk

 There are public toilets available at the start of the walk at Edale car park.
 However, there are no further toilets anywhere else on the walk.

 Edale has great facilities for the beginning and end of your walk.
 There are two pubs that serve food (Ramblers Inn and Nags Head), a great cafe next to the train station and further shops down the other end of the village.

 Other useful information

-- Edale is a popular place for walkers so if you can plan your visit for mid-week or even the winter months it will be quieter.
+- Hiking from Edale is a popular place for walkers so if you can plan your visit for mid-week or even the winter months it will be quieter.

-- This route includes a short scramble section, it’s not too technical but if you’re unsure please ask me any questions in the comments below.
+- This route includes a short scramble section up Grindsbrook, it’s not technical but if you’re unsure please ask me any questions in the comments below.

 - The Kinder Scout walk is a popular hike, especially the route down via Jacob’s Ladder.
 However, there are some areas on the plateau where you can easily go the wrong way in poor weather (see photos of Grindsbrook in the snow).

-- On the walk, there are many flagstone paths and good trails but there are some muddy/peaty sections up on Kinder Scout.
+- On the walk, there are many flagstone paths and good trails but there are some muddy/peaty sections up on Kinder Scout plateau.